uploadcare/uploadcare-jotform-widget/README.md

 * Uploadcare and JotForm integration.
 * Using and configuring our File Uploader.

+For the examples of advanced customization see [this](http://kb.uploadcare.com/article/261-how-can-i-set-widget-crop-ratio-based-on-jotform-input-field) article in our knowledge base.

 More info about Uploadcare Widget itself can be found in our [documentation](https://uploadcare.com/documentation/widget/).